-The German Ordinance Bureau introduced an improved version of the 8mm Mauser cartridge, and then, to create the 8x57 JRS, added a rim to that case.
+The German Ordinance Bureau introduced an improved version of the 8mm Mauser cartridge, and added a rim to create the 8x57 JRS.
 The major change in the process of improving the 8mm Mauser was increasing the diameter of the bullet to 0.323 inches.
 The version without a rim served in various militaries around the world.
-When the cartridge was finally retired from active service by the last country, the 8mm had more than a century of use as a military cartridge.
+And when the cartridge was finally retired from active service, the 8mm had more than a century of use as a military cartridge.

 Several rifle companies today still manufacture double and bolt action rifles chambered for the 8x57 JRS.
-Ammunition is getting harder to find, but Sellier and Bellot, and Norma are some of the manufacturers still making high quality 8x57 JRS ammo.
+Ammunition is getting harder to find, but Sellier & Bellot and Norma are some of the manufacturers still making high-quality 8x57 JRS ammo.
 Essentially all cartridges produced in this caliber are topped with 196 grain bullets, so there is not any variety to speak of.
-This bullet weight is useful enough for many different applications, but when compared to .30-06 cartridges and the availability of a large variety of bullet weights and configurations, the .30-06 proves to be more versatile, just by availability of different bullets.
+This bullet weight is useful enough for many different applications, but when compared to .30-06 cartridges and the availability of a large variety of bullet weights and configurations, the .30-06 proves to be more versatile.

 Used around the world by military and civilian shooters alike, the 8x57 JRS is a powerful and proven cartridge that would make a great addition to any shooter's collection.
 The cartridge has an interesting history, and is a very capable round as well.